 In general, unless the doctor or nurse has specifically asked you to do so, there is no need to ring up for your results.
 All results are received electronically in to the practice and are reviewed by a doctor or nurse.
 If you have not heard from us, then the clinician is satisfied with the result, and no further action is required.

-Please note that if you have had a test which was requested by the doctor at a hospital appointment or during an in-patient stay, the results will be sent to them, not us.
+Please note that if you have had a test which was requested by the hospital at an out-patient appointment or during an in-patient stay, the results will be sent to them, not us.
 Occasionally they will write to us with those results, but this is not the default.
 If you have not heard from them and would like to know the result, try contacting their secretary at the hospital.

 The easiest way to access your results is via the online access apps.
 Visit the online services page for information about how to register.

 If you don't yet have access to the apps and would still like to know about your test results, then you can submit a request online.Request test results online

 Usual estimated times for results to return are shown below, along with details on what the tests involve, and where you can have them done.
 Click on each of the headings below to expand the boxes and see more information.

 During the COVID-19 pandemic special measures are in place